jon-hanson/parsecj/README.md

 ... |

-Combinators which take a `Parser` as a first parameter, such as `bind`, have been added as methods to the `Parser` interface, to allow parsers to be constructed in a fluent style.
+Combinators which take a `Parser` as a first parameter, such as `bind`, also exist as methods on the `Parser` interface, to allow parsers to be constructed in a fluent style.
 E.g. `p.bind(f)` is equivalent to `bind(p, f)`.

 ### Text